WICG/direct-sockets/docs/explainer.md

 #### Mitigation

 User agents may restrict use of the API when enterprise software policies are in effect.
+For example, user agents might by default not allow use of this API unless the user has permission to install new binaries.